gherlein/localdev/README.md

 **Permission denied errors:**
 - Ensure mounted directories have appropriate read permissions
 - The container runs as UID/GID 1000
+- The `--userns=keep-id` option should map permissions correctly

 **Command not found inside container:**
 - For npm packages: ensure nvm is loaded (`. $NVM_DIR/nvm.sh`)
 - For Go tools: check `$GOPATH/bin` is in PATH
 - The container's `.bashrc` should load these automatically

+**Claude global config not loading:**
+- Verify `~/.claude` exists on your host
+- Check the mount message when starting the container
+- The `/claude` directory should be visible inside the container

+**USB devices not accessible:**
+- Ensure USB devices are connected before starting the container
+- Check host permissions on `/dev/bus/usb`
+- May require running podman with additional privileges

 ## Supported Use Cases